-Once stability is restored, an important fundamental remaining challenge is for the international community to agree on a framework for safeguarding financial stability once it is achieved.
+Once stability is restored - and short-term emergency measures are reversed -- an important fundamental remaining challenge is for the international community to agree on a framework for safeguarding financial stability once it is achieved.
 First and foremost this requires a deeper understanding of what financial stability requires and how dependent economic stability is on the presumption of financial stability.
-This we do not yet fully understand.
+This is not yet fully understood in both the academic and policy communities.

 Obviously, it would help to have a consensus of what is meant by financial stability and an agreed framework for safeguarding it.
-This framework must entail both prevention of imbalances from becoming systemic and resolution mechanisms for limiting the damage of systemic problems if they surface.
+As discussed in this paper, such a framework must entail both prevention of imbalances from becoming systemic and resolution mechanisms for limiting the damage of systemic problems if they surface.
 Both aspects of the existing frameworks around the world have proven to be inadequate for containing systemic risk in the modern global financial system.

-An important component of any framework will be analytical frameworks for both understanding the conceptual and policy challenges and also for practically monitoring and assessing financial stability and the ability of the financial system to eliminate imbalances as they arise through market-based mechanisms - that is, more effective 'ex ante' market discipline.
+Success in safeguarding stability will require the development of analytical frameworks for understanding the difficult conceptual and policy challenges in preventing the buildup of systemic risk and dealing with it should prevention fail.
+Likewise, analytical frameworks are needed for practically monitoring and assessing financial stability as well as the ability of the financial system to eliminate imbalances as they arise through market-based mechanisms - or 'ex ante' market discipline.
 If the ability to dissipate imbalances is found wanting, then the system could be seen as either in or about to experience a state of instability for which remedial actions would be required.

-The purpose of this paper was to propose some steps forward in the direction of a framework for safeguarding financial stability based on a definition of financial stability.
-The definition proposed explicitly links the concept of financial stability to that of economic efficiency.
-If practical terms, such a definition can be the basis for a practical analytical framework that explicitly links the performance of the financial system to that of the performance of the economic system.
-If this can be done, this would be an important advance, because one of the main weaknesses of current practice is that we do not yet know enough about the linkages between the real and financial economies.
-This should not be a mysterious gap in our knowledge once it is recognized that the economics profession still has not been able to integrate the analysis of macroeconomic tendencies with financial-system tendencies.
-The current crisis reveals that this is indeed a major weakness of our existing analytical tools in financial-stability analysis.

-My hope is that some of the ideas put forward in this paper will help others think through some of the important remaining challenges.]]]
+One objective of this paper was to propose some steps forward in the direction of developing a conceptual framework for safeguarding financial stability based on a definition of financial stability.
+The definition proposed explicitly links the concept of financial stability to that of economic efficiency and stability.
+In practice, such a definition can be thought of as providing a basis for an analytical framework that explicitly links the performance of the financial system to that of the performance of the economic system.
+If this can be accomplished, it would be an important advance, because one of the main weaknesses of current practices is that we do not yet sufficiently understand the linkages between the real and financial economies.
+This gap in knowledge reflects the economics profession's inability to integrate the analysis of macroeconomic and financial-system tendencies.
+Without significant progress in this dimension, it is unlikely much long-lasting success will be achieved in safeguarding global financial stability.
+My hope is that some of the ideas put forward in this paper will help others find practical solutions to some of the important remaining challenges.